boazbk/tcs/lec_01_introduction.md

 In particular, we will  need to __(1)__  define exactly what does it mean to solve $P$, and __(2)__  define exactly what is an algorithm.
 Even __(1)__ can sometimes be non-trivial but __(2)__ is particularly challenging; it is not at all clear how (and even whether) we can encompass all potential ways to design algorithms.
-We will consider several simple _models of computation_, and argue that, despite their simplicity, they do capture many "reasonable" approache for computing, including all those that are currently used in modern computing devices.
+We will consider several simple _models of computation_, and argue that, despite their simplicity, they do capture many "reasonable" approaches for computing, including all those that are currently used in modern computing devices.

 Once we have these formal models of computation, we can try to obtain _impossibility results_ for computational tasks, showing that some problems _can not be solved_ (or perhaps can not be solved within the resources of our universe).
-Archimedes one said that given a fulcrum and a long enough lever, he could move the world.
+Archimedes once said that given a fulcrum and a long enough lever, he could move the world.
 We will see how _reductions_ allow us  to leverage one hardness result into a slew of a great many others, illuminating the boundaries between the computable and uncomputable (or tractable and intractable) problems.

 Later in this course we will go back to examining our models of computation, and see how resources such as randomness or quantum entanglement could potentially change the power of our model.